lkhaled/Javascript_Projects/README.md

-# Javascript and HTML Projects
+# Programming Projects
-Projects created using HTML and Javascript
+Projects created using Javascript, HTML and c#